-When it comes to the reasons for poor data quality, the buck is often passed to the customer.
-Capscan's own research in 2008, 2010 and 20121 shows a substantial and stable feeling that a major cause of data quality is data entry errors by customers.
+As e-Retailing continues to grow in scale and importance, the need for a Global Data Quality Management philosophy is overwhelming, says Graham Rhind. hen it comes to the reasons for poor data quality, the buck is often passed to the customer.
+Capscan's own research in 2008, 2010 and 2012 shows a substantial and stable feeling that a major cause of poor data quality is data entry errors by customers.
 Customers are accused of laziness, deliberate attempts to mislead, skipping information, providing the wrong information in the wrong fields in the wrong format, and of being in too much of a hurry, often in an attempt to protect their personal data.

 Customers are the owners of their own data and know how it should be written and formatted.
 Yet many systems require formats and use processes that the customer is ignorant of, and usually uninterested in.
-Customers will take some care to provide information that they consider relevant to the transaction, such as e-mail address or telephone number, or postal address if an item is to be sent, but see no reason to be the guardians of an organisation's data quality when entering these or other, less relevant, pieces of data.
+Customers will take some care to provide information that they consider relevant to the transaction, such as email address or telephone number, or postal address if an item is to be sent, but see no reason to be the guardians of an organisation's data quality when entering these or other, less ááá www.dmarket.co.uk January 2013 17 ááá relevant, pieces of data.